Pratyush1606/picture-viewer/README.md

 # PICTURE VIEWER

-**picture-viewer** is a FullStack application which continuously which lists and shows all Pictures added to the database in a paginated response.
+**picture-viewer** is a FullStack application that continuously lists and shows all Pictures added to the database in a paginated response.
 It provides all the CRUD functionalities for the pictures.
 It also provides feature to search Pictures by names.

 ---